bagisto/bagisto-docs/create_shipping_method.md

 ### Parameters needed for explanation

-1. code : unique value used for referring the particular menu
+1. code : unique value used for referring the particular menu.

-2. title : label/name to display at user interface
+2. title : label/name to display at user interface.

 3. description : about your shipping method.

-4. active : enable/disable option for shipping method
+4. active : enable/disable option for shipping method.

-5. type : these field specifies that the shipping method apply as per_unit or per_order
+5. type : these field specifies that the shipping method apply as per_unit or per_order.

-6. class : path specified with filename 'namespace\package-name\Carriers-folder\filename'
+6. class : path specified with filename 'namespace\package-name\Carriers-folder\filename'.

 * And, `Carriers` named folder inside `src` folder.
 We will now create a file name as our shipping method name for better understandability inside Carriers folder e.g., Fedex.php

     1. File `Fedex.php` will extends AbstractShipping class which is defined at `Webkul\Shipping\Carriers\AbstractShipping`.
-Inside this file, the methods are defined that you can use while creating shipping method.
+Inside this file, the methods are defined that can be used while creating shipping method.

-    2. Now, you can write all operations needed for your shipping method in `Fedex.php` file
+    2. Now, you can write all operations needed for your shipping method in `Fedex.php` file.